 In addition to these challenges, legislation may have other negative consequences.
 For example, arresting a young girl’s parents for having her cut could have psychological impact on the girl.
 Fines on impoverished families could have severe financial impact.
 Further, the laws could disproportionately affect women, since women are the main initiators of FGC.
+117

 To speed the spread of information, Tostan utilizes the participants as educators themselves.
 CEP graduates are encouraged to spread the information they are taught to other individuals in their social circles, thereby reaching out to neighboring communities and educating far more people than otherwise possible.
-The Orchid Project also conducts a variation of this practice in Tanzania and Kenya.
+119 The Orchid Project conducts a variation of this practice in Tanzania and Kenya.
 The Orchid Project holds 5-day Knowledge Sharing Workshops for organizations already existing and working in countries, to diffuse information among organizations about impactful practices.
-Using a similar approach to educating communities, the Orchid Project allows NGOs to learn from each other.
-This variation began in 2015, so there is no impact data available.
+120 Using a similar approach to educating communities, the Orchid Project allows NGOs to learn from each other.
+This variation began in 2015, so there is currently no impact data available.

 An independent study compared 20 villages that had undergone the program with 20 similar villages that had not.
 The evaluation found that before the program, 7 out of 10 women wished to have their daughters cut.
 After the program, only 1 in 10 women who had directly participated in the program wanted to have their daughters cut.
 Encouragingly, among women who had not directly participated but lived in a village where the program took place, only 2 out of 10 women wanted to have their daughters cut after the program.
-Communities that have participated in the Community Empowerment Programs have also experienced economic improvement, increases in female leadership, higher education levels of female students, and better all-around female and child health.
-Research also shows that in communities that have made public declarations, uncut girls are able to marry without facing social repercussions.
+124 Communities that have participated in the Community Empowerment Programs have also experienced economic improvement, increases in female leadership, higher education levels of female students, and better all-around female and child health.
+125 Research also shows that in communities that have made public declarations, uncut girls are able to marry without facing social repercussions.

 A main challenge is convincing community and religious leaders of the negative effects of female genital cutting.
 When organizations encounter communities with leaders who support FGC and disapprove of interventions, the Community Empowerment Program attendance decreases.
-This makes it much more difficult to create local advocates for the stop of FGC.
+This makes it much more difficult to create local advocates for the discontinuation of FGC.

 Some communities have switched to an alternative initiation ritual, since many cultures view FGC as the transition into womanhood.
 Since initiation rituals vary, this practice should be applied in culture-specific ways.
 One organization that advocates for this practice is Amref Health Africa, which works in Kenya and Tanzania.